 Best Mechanical Keyboard 2019 Overall

-For many people, Razer brand is synonymous with PC gaming accessories.
-You can't just complete any list related to gaming accessories, without mentioning Razer.
+For many people, the Razer brand is synonymous with PC gaming accessories.
+You can't just complete any list related of gaming accessories without mentioning Razer.

 They make gaming headsets, mice, controllers, and now they've even started to produce gaming smartphones.

 From that massive line-up, we have BlackWidow Chroma V2 mechanical keyboard here.